Follow us on Instagram @NEIUbiology, Facebook and LinkedIn

 BIOLOGICAL INDICATORS OF WATER QUALITY:

-As sessile aquatic invertebrates, native freshwater mussels potential for use as biological indicators.
+As sessile aquatic invertebrates, native freshwater mussels have great potential for use as biological indicators.
 Because they live on the river bottom and are filter feeders, they are affected by both habitat degradation and water quality.
-In addition, both mussels and sponges leave resistant remains in the sediment that provide a historical record.
-With collaborators Laura Sanders and Jean Hemzacek in the Department of Earth Science, Biology, Earth Science, and Environmental Science students recently surveyed the mussel community in the Chicago River.
+In addition, both mussels and sponges leave remains in the sediment that provide a historical record.
+With collaborators Laura Sanders and Jean Hemzacek in the Department of Earth Science, our students recently surveyed the mussel community in the Chicago River.
 According to a biological index developed by the Illinois Department of Natural Resources, our data indicate a water quality value of moderate, which is promising for a river in a major metropolitan area such as Chicago.
 Our study was supported by a pilot grant from the United States Department of Agriculture.

 FRESHWATER SPONGE TAXONOMY: